Lima Memorial Health System Logo

 • How do I get more fiber in my diet?

-• How much fluid or liquids should I drink during the day?
+• How much fluid should I drink during the day?

 Do any of the medicines, vitamins, herbs, or supplements I am taking cause constipation?